AdavidGuevara/scrapy-amazonMX/README.md

-# Scraping a amazon.
+# Scraping to amazonMx.

-- Se utiliza la herramienta de anti-bot scrapeops.
+- Use the anti-bot scrapeops tool.